raweee/node-red-contrib-whatsapp-link/README.md

 3. **Chats / Group Out** : As simple as mention on name, node will send `msg.payload` recived at input to the number mentioned in node.
+A reply to All example is avilable in examples to import.

     MultiMedia Message: Requirments-
     | Input | Description |